 Our Board has not designated a Chief Executive Officer.
 In the absence of such a designation, our bylaws provide that the President acts as the Chief Executive Officer.
 Our Board has not established a fixed policy regarding the separation of the roles of Chief Executive Officer and Chairman of our Board but believes that the current separation of the two roles is appropriate.
-The President, who serves as the Chief Executive Officer, is responsible for our day-to-day leadership, management, direction and performance, while the Chairman of our Board is responsible for determining growth opportunities and, together with the Chief Executive Officer, is responsible for our strategic direction and presides over meetings of our Board.
+The President, who serves as the Chief Executive Officer, is responsible for our day-to-day leadership, management, direction and performance, while the Chairman of our Board, who serves in a non-executive capacity, is responsible for determining growth opportunities and, together with the Chief Executive Officer, is responsible for our strategic direction and presides over meetings of our Board.